- FFF Advocate:

 - Share this Story:

-Latasha was a healthy, active 34-year-old when what seemed like a simple illness turned into pneumonia and congestive heart failure brought on by the flu virus.
+Latasha was a healthy, active 34-year-old when what seemed like a simple illness turned into pneumonia and congestive heart failure.

 In January 2017, Latasha (“Tash”) was a healthy, active 34-year-old with a flourishing photography business that took her all over the world.
 Aside from her busy professional life, Tash was also a very active volunteer, helping to empower young women through various educational programs.
 All of that changed suddenly when Tash fell ill with what she thought initially was just a little bug she caught from another family member.
 Over the next few weeks, Tash’s symptoms began to worsen.
 She developed a cough, was exhausted all of the time, and had no appetite.